Minnesota Work Injury Lawyer

 Workers’ compensation is a great benefit because it enables an employee to acquire compensation for their injuries without having to file a lawsuit against the employer.
 There is a catch, however, and that is that an employee cannot sue their employer for compensation in addition to receiving their workers’ compensation benefits if the employee receives workers’ compensation.

 What this does is present two options: go ahead and file for workers’ compensation or file a lawsuit against the employer if the injury was their fault and there is confidence that a lawsuit could be won.
 A settlement or jury award can provide a larger amount of money for medical expenses, pain and suffering, and other damages, but such actions can take time.
-Nonetheless, most that are injured do not have the time to wait, which is why they move forward with their workers’ compensation claim with the help of an attorney.
+Nonetheless, most that are injured do not have the time to wait, which is why they move forward with their Minnesota workers’ compensation claim with the help of an attorney.

 The exception to this rule, however, is when a third party may be involved in the injury.
 For example, a faulty product causes the injury or a third party makes the working conditions unsafe.
 If that’s the case, the employee may be able to seek additional compensation from the third party.